Momentum-Team-15/momentum-team-15.github.io/_posts/2022-11-14-x-team-project.md

 ## 🗓️ Today's Topics

-- Plan for the collaborative project
--
+We will use all day today for plan for the collaborative project.
+Katie will open breakout rooms at 9:30 and at 2:00 for folks to meet with their teams and work on project planning.
+You will not need to write code today.

 ## 🎯 Collaborative Project